flux-iac/tofu-controller/docs/use-tf-controller/plan-and-manually-apply-terraform-resources.md

 ## View the approval message

-After a reconciliation loop, TF-Controller will generate a plan.
-Run this command to receive the `.spec.approvePlan` value from TF-Controller, which you'll need to approve the plan:
+After a reconciliation loop, tofu-controller will generate a plan.
+Run this command to receive the `.spec.approvePlan` value from tofu-controller, which you'll need to approve the plan:

 ```bash
 kubectl -n flux-system get tf/helloworld